ralexstokes/ssz-rs/README.md

 An implementation of the [`SSZ` serialization scheme defined in the consensus-specs repo](https://github.com/ethereum/consensus-specs/tree/fa09d896484bbe240334fa21ffaa454bafe5842e/ssz).

 This repo aims to remain lightweight and relatively free-standing, rather than coupled to other ethereum consensus code/dependencies.
+It also supports light client use cases with functionality for Merkle proofs and reasoning about generalized indices.

 # 🚧 WARNING 🚧